-Serafinite, also known as seraphinite, angel stone or clinochlore in the gemstone literature, was given its name at the end of the 1990s; previously, the stone variety was sold in retail and wholesale under the mineralogical name clinochlore.
+Serafinite, also known as seraphinite, angel stone or clinochlore in the gemstone literature, was given its name at the end of the 1990s; previously, the stone was sold in retail and wholesale under the mineralogical name clinochlore.
 The name serafinite is derived from seraphim (= angel with six wings).

 Modern gemstone healing uses serafinite to resolve conflicts and strengthen the willingness to change and develop.
 Inner collection and determination are supported.